 Underground running roots can develop suckers as they grow beyond the shade of the mother clump.
 These suckers can be cut away from the main plant, or you can dig up the main plant and cut away any piece with an eye or sucker already forming.

-Plants with underground running roots include hardy geraniums (Geranium spp. and cvs., Z 4–9), Japanese anemones (Anemone × hybrida cvs., Z 4–8), ostrich fern (Matteuccia pennsylvanica, Z 3–8), plume poppies (Macleaya spp. and cvs., Z 4–9).
+Plants with underground running roots include hardy geraniums (Geranium spp. and cvs., Zones 4–9), Japanese anemones (Anemone × hybrida cvs., Zones 4–8), ostrich fern (Matteuccia pennsylvanica, Zones 3–8), and plume poppies (Macleaya spp. and cvs., Zones 4–9).

 Woody perennials often form roots when stems rest on the ground or are buried by gradually accumulating mulch.
 Make a new plant by simply cutting between the rooted stem and the mother plant.